 It’s a fantastic value-for-money product, but there are some negatives that you should consider before buying this product.
 It is impossible to replace the fan because it’s molded in the heatsink.
 This might disappoint you.

-But you can completely ignore the fan replacement issue because it offers you a 5 year-long warranty.
-It proves that the company trusts Cryorig C7-47mm a lot and keeps you 100% secured for the next 5 years after you buy this best CPU cooler
+But you can completely ignore the fan replacement issue because it offers you a 5-year-long warranty.
+It proves that the company trusts Cryorig C7-47mm a lot and keeps you 100% secure for the next 5 years after you buy this best CPU cooler

 7. NZXT Kraken M22